kiwi0fruit/ultimate-question/articles/dxb.md

 **(d-Darwin)**

-The “[Cosmogonic myth of Darwinian natural selection (**in depth**)](#cosmogonic-myth-of-darwinian-natural-selection-in-depth)” section at the end of the article will create an atmosphere and tries to pave an intuition to create a mathematical model of this cosmogony.
+The “[Cosmogonic myth of Darwinian natural selection (**in details**)](#cosmogonic-myth-of-darwinian-natural-selection-in-details)” section at the end of the article will create an atmosphere and tries to pave an intuition to create a mathematical model of this cosmogony.
 But for this and few following sections, it's enough to imagine that the entire universe obeys the rules of natural selection (NS), and there are no other more fundamental rules to be followed.
 That is, not evolution and NS arose from the known laws of physics, but the laws of physics arose as a result of NS.

 Before natural selection was discovered it was natural to believe-assume that the entire universe was created by primordial general intelligence (aka God) as intelligence was the only known thing capable of explaining novelty emergence.
 Evolution and natural selection is the best explanation for novelty emergence that we have at the moment: an endless process of survival and accumulation of novelty.